TritonDataCenter/triton/docs/developer-guide/ipxe-installer.md

 5. Refer to the [Triton Operator Documentation][ops-docs] for post-install operation and configuration of your new Triton Cloud.

-6. Create additional Compute Nodes.
+6. After post-install tasks are complete, create additional Compute Nodes.

         triton-eqm-create.sh computenode -p <project_id> -f iad1